22 Fun Things To Do In Mendoza, Argentina

 Where To Stay In Mendoza

 Mendoza is a fairly large city with plenty of accommodation options.
-The best hostels and boutique hotels are all in the area of Calle Arístides, where you’ll also find an incredible array of restaurants and bars and which is very close to the center of town.
+The best hostels and boutique hotels are all in the area of Calle Arístides, where you’ll also find an incredible array of restaurants and bars which is very close to the center of town.
 Alternatively, head to Chacras de Coria for some lovely boutique hotels.

 Here is a selection of places to stay in Mendoza:

 • Tanino Guest House is a lovely option if you are looking for something with a bit more personality.
-There are double rooms, twin rooms and even budget rooms with shared bathrooms.
+There are double rooms, twin rooms, and even budget rooms with shared bathrooms.
 The bonus is a nice outdoor pool.

 • Plaza Paradiso Petit Hotel is in Chacras de Coria’s main street.
-Rooms are very large and comfortable, and the buffet breakfast very filling and much better than the average on offer in Argentina.
+Rooms are very large and comfortable, and the buffet breakfast is very filling and much better than the average on offer in Argentina.

 How to get to Mendoza